ansolesen/OpenRank/README.md

-# OpenRank for Laravel
+# Open Page Rank for Laravel
-A tidy package for Laravel that can consumes the free [OpenRank API](http://openrank.io).
+A tidy package for Laravel that can consumes the free [Open Page Rank API](https://www.domcop.com/openpagerank/).

-  - Type some Markdown on the left
-  - See HTML in the right
-  - Magic
+  - Fetch ranking information for a single or multiple domains
+  - Very simple cache integration

 ### Todos

  - Write Tests
  - Clean up caching mechanism

 License
 ----